OskarPersson/atom-itunes/README.md

 </div>

 ## Features
-- Open iTunes when title is clicked.
+* Open iTunes when title is clicked.
-- Sound bars animation pauses when music is paused.
+* Sound bars animation pauses when iTunes is paused.

 ## Commands
 ```rb